 New starter hearing testing

-A question which often comes up is new starter testing, and how soon they should be given a hearing test when they start working for an employer.
+A question which often comes up is audiometry for new starters and how soon they should be given a hearing test when they start working for an employer.